AndrewOfC/python_minutes/arrayloop/NOTES.md

 (I don't care what the OCDs at the OED say, "Pythonic" is a word.)

-Please like, share, subscribe and if there's something about python you want to learn condensed in a minute, leave a comment.
+Please like, share, subscribe and if there's something about python you want to learn condensed into a minute, leave a comment.

 # Script